lorforlinux/docs.beagleboard.io/boards/capes/motor_cape.rst

 ************

 Special configuration is required.
-When you plug the Motor Cape into your BeagleBone-AI64, it will automatically become recognized once the overlay is placed in the file.
+When you plug the Motor Cape into your BeagleBone-AI64, it will automatically become recognized.

 You can check to see if the Motor Cape is recognized with the following command.